 Spa and Wellness Centers: Do You Need to Tip?

-Austria is known for its luxurious spa and wellness centers, where relaxation and rejuvenation are key, similar to the customs around tipping at restaurants.
+Austria is known for its luxurious spa and wellness centers.
 When visiting a spa, it’s common to tip the therapists and staff who provide treatments.
 A tip of 5-10 euros for a massage or other spa services is generally appreciated.

 Tipping at Airports: Porters and Concierge Services